Quickstart

 - A blank project to play with.

-1. Import a price sheet
+2. Import a price sheet

 Populate your Rate Library quickly by letting the app’s vision AI read a supplier’s price list.
+Once committed, the products and their prices land in the Rate Library and stay available to every project you ever run.

-- Go to Rate Library → Imports.
+- Go to Library → Imports and click Upload Price Sheet.

 Full guide: Importing price sheets.

-- Open a project → Takeoff.
+- Open the project → Documents tab → Upload.

 Full guide: Measuring.